jjmontesl/ddd/README.md

 to the project, note:

-- Treat operations as if they modified the object (many operations currently return a copy of the object but this is not consistent).
+- Treat operations as if they modified the object (many operations currently return a copy of the object but this is not consistent), and/or check the documentation.
   Use copy() explicitly for copying an object.
-Use replace() to replace an object (necessary when there are existing references to objects).
+Use replace() to replace an object (necessary if there are existing references to that object).
 - Access to metadata (`extra`, `.get`...) and propagation to children may change.
-- API is gravitating towards a Node hierarchy where each node has a transform (formerly only DDDInstance objects had a transform and all other objects lived in world space).
+- Use of node transforms in some operations is not consistent, and not well documented.

 ## Contributing